Roasted garlic just got easier with this air fryer recipe. In this post, I’ll share how to roast garlic in the air fryer + my favorite ways to use it.

 Now I roast it at home fairly often.
 And with the help of this air fryer recipe, roasting garlic just got easier!

 Roasted garlic is one of my favorite pizza toppings.

-Since I usually eat my pizza cheeseless, adding roasted garlic gives a dominant flavor to tie everything together.
+Since I usually eat my pizza cheeseless, adding roasted cloves gives a dominant flavor to tie everything together.
 Plus, it has some creaminess and spreadability that gives the essence of cheese without being an actual vegan cheese.

 When I’m making pizza it’s easy to throw a garlic head into the air fryer while I’m waiting for the dough to come to room temperature and oven to heat.